 Essential micronutrients (i.e. vitamins, minerals, amino acids and essential fatty acids) are critical to the biochemical processes that power your mitochondria and drive all the functions in your body.

 In times gone by, there was no need to worry about nutrient density.
-The food we ate contained plenty of the nutrients we needed in the right ratios.
-Our highly developed appetite (which works with our other senses such as smell, taste, sight/colour, touch/mouthfeel, hearing/crunch), ensured we get the nutrients and energy we need.
+Our food contained plenty of the nutrients we needed in the right ratios.
+Our highly developed appetite (which works with our other senses such as smell, taste, sight/colour, touch/mouthfeel, hearing/crunch) ensured we get the nutrients and energy we need.

-However, these days, due to changes in the way we produce food more quickly and cheaply, the number of essential nutrients in our food has declined significantly.
+However, these days, due to changes in how we produce food more quickly and cheaply, the number of essential nutrients in our food has declined significantly.

-While we all need enough nutrients, prioritising nutrient density is even more important when you are trying to lose weight.
+While we all need enough nutrients, prioritising nutrient density is even more important when trying to lose weight.
 Even though you are eating fewer calories, you still require enough nutrients.

 Simply trying to eat a lower quantity of nutrient-poor foods will leave you with cravings that typically lead to increased nutrient hunger for the nutrients you need and eventual rebound binges and fat gain.

 The best-kept weight-loss secret is simple: If you want to lose fat you need to control your appetite by finding a way to get more nutrients per calorie of food you consume!

 This presentation from Mark Schatzker gives an excellent overview of how our food system has changed as we have increased our use of chemical fertilisers and grown more reliant on large-scale farming and food manufacturing!

 Magnesium has also decreased substantially in parallel with the increase in the use of fertilisers and large-scale agriculture.